 The applicant must check the availability of the name and submit the application form to obtain the certificate of incorporation.
 The name search can be done at the customer service office of the Register General and submit the company documents for the registration.

 The proposed name of the company may be reserved pending the company registration.
-The fees involved for this process is Ghanaian Cedi (GHC)25 for the name search, GHC50 for the name reservation, GHC15 for the complete set of forms, GHC230 for the registration fees and GHC5 for the certificate of regulations of which you must have 3.
+The fees involved for this process is Ghanaian Cedi (GHC)25 for the name search, GHC50 for the name reservation, GHC15 for the complete set of forms, GHC230 for the company registration fees and GHC5 for the certificate of regulations of which you must have 3.

 The forms that you submit must have the following information –